ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 ```

 Each of these entities can have their own attributes.
-E.g., a variety under a specie can have different height than the specie that it belongs to.
+E.g., a variety below a specie can have different height than the specie itself.

 ## Unique Name